Porgramming-Hero-web-course/batch-4-assignment-1-Mosharof-Hossen/blog-1.md

+# Union Type to Intersection Type in TypeScript

 Union and Intersection types are two important concepts in TypeScript, used to create relationships between types.
 Which helps to make the typing system in our code more flexible and clear.

 ## Union Type